For those who love fishing, Warrington is one of the best places in the UK. It offers everything from whitefish to dogfish to cod and more.

 No matter what techniques you like to use, there’s something for everyone.
 Some fisheries require membership with a club, but many spots offer day (or night) passes.
 Here are seven fishing locations to try out:

 With a total of four acres of water, Holbar Lake is a great place to catch carp.
 It’s an exclusive day ticket water stocked with mirror and common carp up to 27 pounds, as well as Barbel over seven pounds, bream, and silverfish.
 Some parts of Holbar are up to 12-feet deep.
 If you’re looking for the big carp, try fishing between the islands.
 Holbar Lake is part of Partridge Lakes Fishery, which has a total of 10 waters to fish in.
+If you want to know what’s going on in the hidden depths of the lakes, you should try best underwater fishing camera.
+You can use such a device along with the angler’s bait.
 Rules include no night fishing, no keep nets, and no braided line.
 On Holbar, you’re allowed a maximum of three rods per peg.
 You can find the full list of rules on the fishery website.

 Baitcasting and spinning reels both work well with carp.
 For the best spinning reels, here’s a list from FishingRefined.com.